5 Minute Tropical Rum Punch Cocktail Recipe

 Towards the end of their trips, the beer was rancid and flat.
 On the return home, they needed a new alcoholic beverage to drink- so they used what they found at their destination.

-In the East Indies and the Caribbean, those ingredients were rum, fruit, and spices. a mix was made for the journey home, and rum punch was born.
+In the East Indies and the Caribbean, those ingredients were rum, fruit, and spices.
+A mix was made for the journey home, and rum punch was born.

-Best Rum Punch Supplies
+Best Tropical Rum Drinks Supplies

-Paper straws– they are so colorful and easy to compost or biodegrade- these are my current favorite with flamingos, pineapple and palm tree designs on them.
+These paper straws are so colorful and easy to compost or biodegrade- these are my current favorite with flamingos, pineapple and palm tree designs on them.

-- Drink pitcher – I think making individual drinks is a pain so I usually make a pitcher (no ice) and then serve from there.
+I think making individual drinks is a pain so I usually make a pitcher (no ice) and then serve from there.
 I love this fun pitcher for rum punch- it makes the drink look beautiful.

 Easy Caribbean Rum Punch Recipe